LHCGreg/animerecs/README.txt

 Populating the database with stream mappings
 --------------------------------------------
 Connect to the animerecs database and run /AnimeRecs.DAL/StreamMappings.sql.
 On Windows you can use pgAdmin and paste the SQL in.
 On Linux, psql -U postgres -d animerecs -f StreamMappings.sql

-These mappings are not kept up to date in the hg repository.